rayhanrwa1/rayhanrwa1/README.md

   # Hi everyone, I'm Rayhan Rizky Widi Ananta (rayhanrwa).

-As a Software Engineer specializing in web and mobile development, I am enthusiastic about crafting innovative and user-friendly solutions to address real-world challenges.
-Currently, I am pursuing my Bachelor's degree (S.Kom) in Informatics Engineering at Universitas Muhammadiyah Malang, where I have refined my skills in web development, software development, and UI/UX design.
-Aside from my technical pursuits, I am also a semi-professional photographer, videographer, and video editor.
-I derive great satisfaction from bringing ideas and art to life.
+As a Software Engineer focusing on web and mobile development, I am passionate about creating innovative and user-friendly solutions to real challenges.
+Currently, I am pursuing a Bachelor's degree (S.Kom) in Informatics Engineering at Universitas Muhammadiyah Malang, while honing my skills in web development, software, and UI/UX design.
+In addition, I am also a semi-professional photographer, videographer, and video editor.

+During my academic and professional journey, I have worked on various projects that showcase my abilities and creativity.
+One of the key projects was the development of a web application for a programming language learning e-learning platform, which helps users learn to code.
+I also developed several responsive websites for local businesses with modern UI/UX design to improve user experience.

+In my career, I aspire to continue developing as an innovative and influential Software Engineer.
+I want to contribute to impactful projects, both small and large scale, with a focus on user-friendly and sustainable solutions.
+I also plan to continue improving my technical skills and pursue professional certifications to stay at the forefront of the latest technologies.

 ## Education:
 #### 1. [UNIVERSITAS MUHAMMADIYAH MALANG](https://www.umm.ac.id) | Informatics | Malang `September 2022 - Present`